 Review - 'Long Bright River' by Liz Moore

-In Long Bright River, we follow two sisters, Mickey and Kacey, who lost their mother young to addiction and their father soon after to abandonment.
-They were then raised in the harsh unloving environment of their grandmother.
-Mickey eventually joined the police force, but Kacey could not resist the call of addiction.
-When Kacey goes missing and women starts turning up dead in their neighborhood, Mickey is compelled to uncover what really happened.
+Mickey and Kacey lost their mother to addiction when they were young and their father soon after to abandonment.
+They then went to live with their grandmother, who brought them up in a harsh and unloving environment.
+Mickey eventually joins the police force, but Kacey could not resist the call of addiction.
+When Kacey goes missing and women starts turning up dead in their neighborhood, Mickey feels compelled to uncover what really happened.

-This book starts out amazingly.
-The story of the two sisters, coming from similar circumstances but with one building a life for herself while the other falling to addiction and petty crime, is a compelling one.
-So is the dynamic between the two, especially Mickey's pain and dilemma when faced with her sister's deterioration.
+This book starts out amazing.
+The story of the two sisters, coming from similar circumstances but arriving at such disparate destinations, is a compelling one.
+One manages to build a life for herself while the other falls to addiction and petty crime.
+Also interesting is the dynamic between the two, especially Mickey's pain and dilemma when faced with her sister's deterioration.

-But then about half way through, the book just lost steam for me.
+But then about halfway through, this book just lost steam for me.
 One of the most difficult aspects of addiction is the agony it has on loved ones.
-Should they intervene or respect the addict's autonomy and right to make decisions?
+Should they intervene, or respect the addict's autonomy and right to make decisions?
 How many chances do they give the addict before they write them off for good?
-This book starts to address these, but it didn't go anywhere.
+This book starts to address these, but then didn't go anywhere.
 Instead, Mickey tramples all over Kacey in her effort to save her, yet never gains any insight into what she did wrong in the process.

 Readaroo Rating: 3 stars